carlos-a-g-h/pysqlitekv/README.md

 - (0, 60) Selects all values between 0 and 60, including 0 and 60

 In the files "test_lists.py" and "test_matching.py" you can see some example code of how the target tuple is used

+#### The "page" argument

+By default a single table is used to store all the data.
+Need to have different data without using an extra file?
+Check out the "test_pages.py" file to see how to create additional pages on a single file

+All main functions and methods (db_post(), db_lget(), db_hupdate(), etc...) have access to the "page" argument